• Skip to primary navigation

 • ¾ cup mozzarella cheese shredded

-• 3-4 slices of crumbled bacon
+• 6 slices of cooked and crumbled bacon divided

 • ¼ cup blue cheese crumbles